hyejoonhwang/itp-blog/content/Intro to PComp/Midterm Project - Mystery Die.md

 ![[WhatsApp Image 2025-10-21 at 23.59.16_431d9129.jpg]]

-From the office hour with Sao, the resident, I learned how to use the sewing machine, and was able to make a cube out of fabric.
+==From the office hour with Sao, the resident, I learned how to use the sewing machine, and was able to make a cube out of fabric.==

 ![[WhatsApp Image 2025-10-21 at 23.53.14_489eedbe.jpg]]